 - Tools that must be purchased (e.g., ordered online) are prohibited

 - Receiving assistance from non-team members is prohibited, for example, a team’s mentor or friends.
 It is okay to use free tools and resources available on the Internet, but it is not okay to ask people (online or offline) to help you solve the problem.

 Regional Rules FOR QUALIFYING ROUND & FINALS ELIGIBILITY

 CSAW Europe hosted by Grenoble INP - Esisar

-Teams must consist of 1 to 3 students, all of whom must be enrolled in the same high school.
+Teams must consist of 1 to 3 students, all of whom must be enrolled in the same high school in France.
 According to the French education system, this means that students must be preparing for the "Baccalauréat" in either 2nd, 1ere or Terminale at the same lycée.
 Up to ten (10) teams, with no more than two (2) teams per school, will be invited to Finals.
 In the event that more than two (2) teams from the same school rank in the top 10, teams with the most points will be invited to Finals.